-We expect to fund the total cash consideration payable by us for the Cordish Acquisitions using the proceeds from this offering, cash on hand, borrowings under our revolving credit facility and/or with funds from additional financing arrangements, which may include issuances of debt and equity securities, or a combination thereof.
+We expect to fund the total cash consideration payable by us for the Bally's Acquisitions using the proceeds from this offering, cash on hand, borrowings under our revolving credit facility and/or with funds from additional financing arrangements, which may include new term loans, issuances of senior notes and other debt securities, or a combination thereof.
 The sources of financing actually used will depend upon a variety of factors, including market conditions.
-This offering is not conditioned upon the successful completion of the Cordish Acquisition and there is no assurance that the Cordish Acquisition will be consummated on the anticipated schedule or at all.
+This offering is not conditioned upon the successful completion of the Bally's Acquisitions or any alternative transactions and there is no assurance that the Bally's Acquisitions or any alternative transactions will be consummated on the anticipated schedule or at all.
+See "Risk Factors-We may fail to consummate the Bally's Acquisitions on the terms described or at all, and may be subject to additional risks if we consummate the Bally's Acquisitions."